NCERT Solutions for Class 7 Social and Political Life – II Chapter 9

 Solution: Power over the ballot box, signifies the power of the common people, who are availing the right to vote in every election.

-They are the real power of any country, who are driving the government and the working of the system without any second thoughts.
+They are the real power of any country.
+They are driving the government and the working of the system without any second thoughts.

 Q.2 What issue is Tawa Matsya Sangh fighting for?